motiondesignlv/motiondesignlv/README.md

 Hi 👋 My name is Luis
 =====================================

-Senior Product Designer & Ux engineer
+Senior Product Designer & UX Engineer
 ----------------------------------------------

 Product Designer & Software Developer specialized in accessibility and design systems, with a strong background in motion design, animation, and branding.